mmitch/ox-bb/README.md

 ----

 - fix handling of multiple paragraphs inside of list-items (see ox-html)
-- map Org languages to GeSHi languages
 - export directly to X clipboard (export to buffer, select all, copy to clipboard, close buffer)
-- support offsets and jumps in ordered lists

 done
 ----